vic0777/kubernetes-hyperparam-exp/README.md

 5. Specify Kubernetes Job specification files in YAML
 6. Submit multiple Kubernetes job requests using above specification template
 7. Analyze the results and pick the hyperparameter set

-**gitRepo volume has been deprecated (https://kubernetes.io/docs/concepts/storage/volumes/#gitrepo).To provision a container with a git repo, mount an EmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDir into the Pod’s container.**